emmanuelkiranr/express-app/README.md

 Express router - Comes with express and helps us in managing all of our routes efficently.
 Currently we have all our routes and it's login in one file.
 We use express router to split our routes into different files and manage them in small group of routes that belong together, it makes our app modular and easy to update the paths of the app later on.

-Controllers - Its the link between our models and views, it uses model to get data and pass it to the view - similar to routes but more fine grained ctrl.
+Controllers - Its the link between our models and views, it uses model to get data and pass it to the view (controller gets data from models.js and renders the view using res.render) - similar to routes but more fine grained ctrl.
 In controller there should be only 4 actions - Create, Read, Update and Delete

 The route file matches incoming requests and it matches those req to the correct controller fn, the controller communicates with the approproate model to get data into the view, the view then renders the data into its template and it gets send to the browser